uttarashekar/ghc_2020_aws_workshop/README.md

     Answer the questions as following:

     ```
     ?
-Enter a name for the project ghc2020NewsBulletin
+Enter a name for the project awsWorkshop
     ?
 Enter a name for the environment dev
     ?
 Choose your default editor: None
     ?
 Choose the type of app that you're building javascript